benjystanton/benjystanton.github.io/src/posts/2024-02-10-weeknotes-series-07-episode-05.md

 ## Links withouts `hrefs`

 I was reviewing a screen this week and spotted that it contained many links without `href` attributes.
+That's the bit of the link that tells browsers which page to go to when clicked.

 JavaScript was being used to add the link’s destination URL in.
 Apart from the [progressive enhancement](https://www.gov.uk/service-manual/technology/using-progressive-enhancement) issues, I felt like this was going to cause accessibility problems too.